 First Episode Spoiler: Just try describing the series to someone without giving away the fact that Haruhi is a girl.
 While it's certainly possible in many languages (including Japanese) the plot makes little sense if Haruhi's true gender isn't known.

 Fish out of Water: Haruhi, every time she's confronted with one of the more outrageous aspects of the clubs ultra-rich lifestyle.
 Conversely, the boys often show fish out of water tendencies when they step out of their world to visit Haruhi in hers.
-Even uber-cool Kyouya is ultimately perplexed by some of the commoner things at the trade exhibition.
+Even uber-cool Kyoya is ultimately perplexed by some of the commoner things at the trade exhibition.

 Kaoru: "That's right, we (him and Hikaru) always like the same things.
 I wonder what would happen... if someday we were to like something there only existed one example of?"note They later find out they're both in love with Haruhi.

-In episode 10, when Haruhi's speaking fondly of her mother, Tamaki briefly gets a sad expression on his face and turns all awkward.
+In Episode 10, when Haruhi's speaking fondly of her mother, Tamaki briefly gets a sad expression on his face and turns all awkward.
 One might have just assumed he felt sad for her sake, until it turns out he's forbidden from seeing his own mother ever again.
 Haruhi speaking of her mother in such a manner probably triggered him to be reminded of it.

 When Tamaki's grandmother is first introduced in the manga, there's a very subtle hint towards her hidden kind self; when Yuzuru (Tamaki's father) points out to her that it's the first time she's referred to Tamaki as his son, and she gets a subtle flustered reaction because of it.

-Free Fall Romance In the final episode when Haruhi falls off of a bridge while trying to convince Tamaki not to leave for France and he jumps off after her.
+Free-Fall Romance In the final episode when Haruhi falls off of a bridge while trying to convince Tamaki not to leave for France and he jumps off after her.
 It's a slow-motion fall that's quite romantic until the splash.

 Friend to All Children: Tamaki.
 The children who appears in the series (including the little sister the twins are revealed to get in a bonus page at the end), all nearly immediately adores him.

-Friend to Bugs: Haruhi, as implied in episode 8 when she finds a centipete on a crab and, instead of killing it, she simply picks it up and throws it aside.
+Friend to Bugs: Haruhi, as implied in Episode 8 when she finds a centipete on a crab and, instead of killing it, she simply picks it up and throws it aside.
 When asked if she could have been easier on it, she said "it takes a lot more than that to kill a bug."

 Generation Xerox: Haruhi/Tamaki resemble Ryouji/Kotoko (Haruhi's parents) a good deal in regards to their personalities, though also with some differences; Kotoko fell in love with Ryouji rather quickly (apparently it was even Love at First Sight for her) and they subsequently married after only having met a few times.
 Haruhi spent almost a year in the Host Club before realizing she'd fallen for Tamaki, and even then it would take a few more months before they confessed and became a couple.
 Kotoko also liked cute things, and was even a secret fan of the Lobelia school.

 Genius Ditz: Tamaki.
-Despite being an Idiot Hero, he's second best in his class (only beaten by Kyouya), plays professional piano and can see through a person's problems almost right away (he just can't see his own for the life of him).
+Despite being an Idiot Hero, he's second best in his class (only beaten by Kyoya), plays professional piano and can see through a person's problems almost right away (he just can't see his own for the life of him).

 There are about two instances in the manga where one of the twins can be seen Flipping the Bird.